natemcmaster/dotnet-serve/README.md

-  -z|--gzip                            Enable gzip compression -b|--brotli                          Enable brotli compression (requires .NET Core 3+) -c|--cors                            Enable CORS (It will enable CORS for all origin and all methods) -?|--help                            Show help information
+  -z|--gzip                            Enable gzip compression -b|--brotli                          Enable brotli compression (requires .NET Core 3+) -c|--cors                            Enable CORS (It will enable CORS for all origin and all methods) --save-options                       Save specified options to .netconfig for subsequent runs.
+  -?|--help                            Show help information
 ```